-- 1.D: Minors (Statutory Rape) to legal adults; - 1.E: Mentally disabled persons; - 1.F: Physically incapacitated persons; - 1.G: Individuals who as a result of alcohol or other drug consumption (voluntary and involuntary), or who is unconscious, unaware, or otherwise physically helpless.
+- 1. Minors (Statutory Rape) to legal adults; - 2.
+Mentally disabled persons; - Physically incapacitated persons\; - 4.
+Individuals who as a result of alcohol or other drug consumption (voluntary and involuntary), is unconscious, unaware, or otherwise physically helpless.

-Incapacitation is defined as being in a state where a person lacks the capacity to appreciate the fact that the situation is sexual, or cannot appreciate (rationally and reasonably) the nature and/or extent of that situation.
+\Incapacitation is defined as being in a state where a person lacks the capacity to appreciate the fact that the situation is sexual, or cannot appreciate (rationally and reasonably) the nature and/or extent of that situation.

-2. TYPES OF SEXUAL MISCONDUCT OFFENSES
+TYPES OF SEXUAL MISCONDUCT OFFENSES

-Sexual misconduct may include, but is not limited to sexual harassment, non-consensual sexual intercourse (or attempts to commit same), nonconsensual sexual contact (or attempts to commit same), and/or sexual exploitation.
+Sexual misconduct may include, but is not limited to, sexual harassment, non-consensual sexual intercourse (or attempts to commit same), non-consensual sexual contact (or attempts to commit same), dating violence, domestic violence, sexual assault, stalking and/or sexual exploitation.
 These example offenses are defined below.

-- 2. A Hostile Environment: Hostile environment is defined as any situation in which there is harassing conduct that is sufficiently severe, pervasive/persistent and patently/objectively offensive that it affects one's education or employment, from both a subjective (the alleged victim's) and an objective (reasonable person's) viewpoint.
+- 1. Hostile Environment: Hostile environment is defined as any situation in which there is harassing conduct that is sufficiently severe, pervasive/persistent and patently/objectively offensive that it affects one's education or employment, from both a subjective (the alleged victim's) and an objective (reasonable person's) viewpoint.
 The determination of whether an environment is "hostile" must be based on all of the circumstances.
-These circumstances could include, but are not limited to: - 2.A.i: The frequency of the conduct; - 2.A.ii: The nature and severity of the conduct; - 2.A.iii: Whether the conduct was physically threatening; - 2.A.iv: Whether the conduct was humiliating; - 2.A.v: The effect of the conduct on the alleged victim's mental or emotional state; - 2.A.vi: Whether the conduct was directed at more than one person;
+These circumstances could include, but are not limited to: - a.
+The frequency of the conduct; - b.
+The nature and severity of the conduct; - c.
+Whether the conduct was physically threatening; Whether the conduct was humiliating;

-- 2.A.vii: Whether the conduct arose in the context of other discriminatory conduct; - 2.A.viii: Whether the conduct unreasonably interfered with the alleged victim's educational or work performance; - 2.A.ix: Whether the statement is a mere utterance of an epithet, which engenders offense in an employee or student, or offends by mere discourtesy or rudeness; - 2.1.x: Whether the speech or conduct deserves the protections of academic freedom. - 2.B: Quid Pro Quo: Quid pro quo sexual harassment exists when there are unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature; and submission to or rejection of such conduct results in adverse educational or employment action. - 2.C: Retaliatory Harassment: Retaliatory harassment is any adverse employment or educational action taken against a person because of the person's participation in a complaint or investigation of discrimination or sexual misconduct.
+- d.
+The effect of the conduct on the alleged victim's mental or emotional state; - e.
+Whether the conduct was directed at more than one person; - f.
+Whether the conduct arose in the context of other discriminatory conduct; - g.
+Whether the conduct unreasonably interfered with the alleged victim's educational or work performance; - Whether the statement is a mere utterance of an epithet, which engenders offense in an employee or student, or offends by mere discourtesy or rudeness; - Whether the speech or conduct deserves the protections of academic freedom. - j.
+Quid Pro Quo: Quid pro quo sexual harassment exists when there are unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature, and submission to or rejection of such conduct results in adverse educational or employment action. - Retaliatory Harassment: Retaliatory harassment is any adverse employment or educational action taken against a person because of the person's participation in a complaint or investigation of discrimination or sexual misconduct.